-Molina maintains an active Quality Improvement Program.
-The Quality Improvement Program provides structure and key processes to carry out our ongoing commitment to improvement of care and service.
-The goals identified are based on an evaluation of programs and services; regulatory, contractual and accreditation requirements; and strategic planning initiatives.
+Molina maintains an active QI program.
+The QI program provides structure and key processes to carry out our ongoing commitment to improvement of care and service.
+The goals identified are based on an evaluation of programs and services; regulatory, contractual and accreditation requirements and strategic planning initiatives.